Titanic navigation bridge: Docking gangway

-Overlooking the third-class promenade deck, the Titanics stern bridge was a facility for manoeuvring the ship to dock or handling it in confined spaces.
+Overlooking the third-class promenade deck, Titanics stern bridge was a facility for manoeuvring the ship to dock or handling it in confined spaces.
 It was arranged transversely to the stern deck and, unlike the main bridge, was not sheltered.
 It had several facilities, similar to the wheelhouse.

 It was equipped with two telegraphs linked directly to two of the order transmitters on the navigation bridge, so that they operated in pairs.
 One pair was used to communicate orders to the engine room, while the other transmitted manoeuvring and steering orders.
 It also included Titanics third steering wheel (along with the one under the bridge shelter and the one in the wheelhouse), used in the event of failure of the main wheel's remote control motor.
 Finally, the stern bridge had a course compass.

 The petty officers were responsible for taking it in turns.
 On 14 April 1912, George Rowe was on watch.
 He spent the evening walking and talking to the passengers to keep active and warm, when at around 11.40 pm he was surprised to see an iceberg pass alongside the ship.
 Remaining at his post, it was only three-quarters of an hour later that he was informed of the situation, when he telephoned fourth officer Joseph Boxhall to tell him that he had just seen a canoe leave.
-He then returned to the ship's bridge where he helped fire distress rockets until 1:25 am.
-Then, at 1:40 am, he was put in charge of folding raft C, and survived the sinking.
+He then returned to the ship's bridge, where he helped fire distress rockets until 1:25 am.
+Then, at 1:40 am, he was put in charge of folding raft C and survived the sinking.

 Command of the ship on its only crossing

-The captain of the Titanic, Edward Smith.
+The captain of Titanic, Edward Smith.

-The crew assigned to command the ship consisted of eight navigation officers.
-Captain Edward John Smith, in command of Titanic, and his second-in-command Henry Wilde supervised a team of six navigation officers, who were responsible for navigating the ship according to their watch.
+The crew assigned to command the ship consisted of the captain and seven navigation officers.
+The Titanics captain during her voyage was Captain Edward Smith, the unofficial commodore of the White Star Line.
+Under him were three senior officers and four junior officers.